 You could also add poppy seeds, like I do in these blackberry lemon poppy seed muffins.

 You’ll need a couple mixing bowls and an electric mixer (either a stand mixer or handheld), because we’re creaming the butter and sugar together.
+If you need a refresher on this step, here is my tutorial on how to cream butter and sugar.
 From there, it’s as easy as combining dry ingredients in one bowl, and wet in another, and then mixing them together and folding in the blueberries.

 Expect a thick and fluffy batter: